-Being at the forefront of time means we are gifted the benefit of hindsight, and frequently, we cast our eyes back to the almost laughable incompetence of our out-dated ancestors.
+Being at the forefront of time means being gifted the benefit of hindsight, and frequently people cast their eyes back to the almost laughable incompetence of our out-dated ancestors.
 What is not often deliberated is just as those of previous eras are inept in many fields, we too will be considered crass by the society of the future.
-The vast knowledge base we utilize today has been established through experimentation; no cheat sheet was handed to humans, at the cornerstone of our development sits trail and error.
+The vast knowledge base we utilize today has been established through experimentation.
+No cheat sheet was handed to humans, at the cornerstone of our development is trail and error.

 George Orwell wrote, ”Every generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it”.
 Hubris is a common denominator throughout civilization and has fuelled the saliency current generations feel over those previous.
-If the world of the future was available for observation, what could be the matters we’re selectively ignoring which make our supreme generation look puerile to forthcoming societies?
-Is the best step forward to start by looking back?
+If the world of the future was available for observation, what could be the matters being selectively ignored which make our supreme generation look puerile to forthcoming societies?
+Before stepping forward, its always auspicious to look back.

 A Distorted Timeline

-History chronicles the development of civilization and is an indispensible element in conceptualizing humanity.
-The current timeline has been pieced together from material scattered across the globe, refined by specialists and sanctioned as truth, yet, what if what if we are missing integral portions of information?
-What if our chronology is faulty?
+History chronicles the development of civilization and is indispensable in conceptualizing humanity.
+The current timeline has been pieced together from material scattered across the globe, refined by specialists and sanctioned as truth.
+Yet, what if we are missing integral portions of information and our chronology is faulty?

-In Fingerprints of the Gods, Grahame Hancock inquires into whether there’s potentially a missing scene in the human story where a great civilization once existed, destroyed by a cataclysmic event around 12,000 years ago at the end of the last ice age.
-When the Geologist Robet M. Shoch arrived to Egypt his trained eye gravitated to some intriguing marks along the base of The Sphinx.
-Knowing them to be caused by water erosion, he estimated these marks to only be present if the structure existed at least 5000 BCE, almost double the estimate provided by Egyptologists.
-Both these individuals faced severe criticism for showcasing their information, yet, it wasn’t until the discovery of Gobekli Tepe did their theories have unequivocal proof of their prospective legitimacy.
-Dating back to over 12,000 years, the imposing structures required advanced engineering to be erected; something thought to be impossible by the apparent hunter-gathers living in the area at that time.
+In Fingerprints of the Gods, Grahame Hancock inquires into the potentially of a missing scene in the human story where a great civilization once existed and was destroyed by a cataclysmic event around 12,000 years ago, the end of the last ice age.
+Geologist Robet M. Shoch first arrived in Egypt in 1990 and his trained eye gravitated to some intriguing marks along the base of The Sphinx.
+Knowing them to be caused by water erosion, he estimated the marks to only be present if the structure existed at least 5000 BCE, almost double the estimate provided by Egyptologists.
+Both individuals faced severe criticism for showcasing their information, yet it wasn’t until the discovery of Gobekli Tepe did their theories have unequivocal proof of prospective legitimacy.
+Dating back to over 12,000 years the imposing structures required advanced engineering to be erected, something thought impossible by the apparent hunter-gathers living in the area at that eon.

 In 2019, Greece discovered it was the home of the oldest human fossils in Europe.
-The Apidema skull fragment is dated to 210,000 years old, the find meaning at least some modern humans must have left Africa at least 50,000-70,000 years prior to the sanctioned narrative.
-Whatever the timeframe may be when we left Africa the world’s geology was different, the coastline around into the Middle East and Europe was over 200ft back from where it currently sits today.
-All the data from the tribes hugging the coastline, the most logical travel route, have been lost and we are left to extrapolate about this epoch’s humans from fragments of hill tribe sapiens, small pieces of evidence constructing a prodigious theory.
+The Apidema skull fragment is dated at 210,000 years old, the find meaning some modern humans must have left Africa at least 50,000-70,000 years prior to the sanctioned narrative.
+Whatever supposed date our ancestors left Africa doesn’t change the fact that at the time the world’s geology was different, in particularly the coastline around the Middle East and Europe was over 200ft back from where it sits today.
+All the data from tribes hugging the coastline, the most logical route, have been lost and we are left to extrapolate about this epoch’s humans from fragments of hill tribe sapiens, small pieces of evidence constructing prodigious theory.

 Everyone is privy to the existence of Neanderthals but hardly anyone knows of the new subgroup of the homo genus found in Russia.
 How does the Homo denosovian fit into the certified human story?
-With the assistance of novel utensils information continues to surface challenging the authorized account of us, to believe our timeframe, above all others, will be the gold standard in 1000, let alone 100 years, is utterly farcical.
+With the assistance of novel utensils information continues to surface challenging the authorized account of us.
+To believe our pedestaled timeline will be the gold standard in 1000, let alone 100 years is utterly farcical.

 The Prohibited Medicines

-In the West we’ve been indoctrinated into the idea of progress and its unquestionable advantages to human life.
+The West has been indoctrinated into the concept of progress and its unquestionable advantages to human life.
 This mindset has led to the dismantling of culture and the gutting of communities, natives taking the brunt of force.
-Indigenous cultures have an innate connection to Gaia and adhere to her demands; their relationship with the flora and fauna is not one of abuse, but rather reverence and admiration.
-Some of these plants, particularly throughout the Americas and Asia, deliver a psychedelic effect modifying the participant’s perception of reality; in presence of a Sharman, these ceremonies are integral to the wholesome maturation of a community member.
+Indigenous cultures have an innate connection to Gaia and adhere to her demands.
+Their relationship with the flora and fauna is not one of abuse, rather reverence and admiration.
+Some of these plants, particularly throughout the Americas and Asia, deliver a psychedelic effect modifying the participant’s perception of reality.
+In presence of a Sharman, these ceremonies are integral to the wholesome maturation of a community and its members.

-In our civilized, progressive, free, democratic societies, with very few exceptions, we are not legally allowed to choose whether we want to engage with the “Spirit Realm”, meaning they are more regularly done recreationally than transcendently.
-Psychedelics are not like other drugs; they provide an alternate view of reality and, according to the teachings of Sharman’s, give lessons essential to grasping both the material and spiritual aspects of life.
+In our civilized, progressive, liberal societies, with very few exceptions, one is not legally allowed to choose whether they want to engage with the “Spirit Realm”, meaning recreational use far surpasses transcendental.
+Psychedelics are not like other chemicals, they provide an alternate view of reality and, according to Sharman teaching, give lessons essential to grasping both the material and spiritual aspects of life.

 These chemicals were not only ingested in native land, but also at the birthplace of democracy.
 The Eleusinian mysteries were an initiation every Hellenic citizen had the right to attend once in their life.
-At the festival, the participants would drink a brew called Kykeon, assumed to contain barley with the psychoactive ingredient ergot, the same fungus used to synthesise LSD.
-After thousands of years of operation the mysteries fell out of favour from the ruling Roman Empire, the tradition’s relevance lost as the last Pagan Emperor died and the Goths laid waste to the sacred sites.
+At the festival participants drank a brew called Kykeon containing barley with the psychoactive agent ergot (the same fungus used to synthesise LSD).
+After thousands of years of operation the mysteries fell out of favour from the ruling Roman Empire, the tradition lost as the last Pagan Emperor died and the Goths laid waste to the sacred sites.

-It’s clear we have been using mind-altering substances for millennia, however, since the sweeping war on drugs the public have been deprived of temporarily modifying their reality with “illegal” substances.
+It’s clear humans have been using mind-altering substances for millennia, however since the sweeping war on drugs the public have been deprived of temporarily modifying their reality with “illegal” substances.
 Although we are currently constrained there is hope, and potentially we’re at the start of the transition from being juveniles to adults in the eyes of our descendants.

-MAPS (Multidisciplinary Association for Psychedelic Studies) work with Veterans to help them overcome their PTSD.
-With the use of MDMA, Psilocybin (psychoactive component in psychedelic mushrooms) and counselling they have had an 80% success rate with their patients, five times above the average clinical trail success rate.
-The AIMS Institute also use psilocybin to assist those with terminal illnesses come to terms with their corporal demise, helping them not only live better but, following a core aspect of philosophy, die well.
+MAPS (Multidisciplinary Association for Psychedelic Studies) work with Veterans to help them overcome PTSD.
+With the use of MDMA, Psilocybin (psychoactive component in psychedelic mushrooms) and empathetic counselling there has been an 80% success rate with patients, five times above the average clinical trail success rate.
+The AIMS Institute also use psilocybin to assist those with terminal illnesses in coming to terms with corporal demise, helping them not only live better but, following a core aspect of philosophy, die well.

 When the future inhabitants of earth look back on history possibly this is an important moment where psychedelic studies are recommenced, and as the world falls into chaos these substances could coalesce it back together.